gutenbergtools/gutenbergsite/site/donate.md

 ### <a name="using-buymeacoffee"></a>About donations by BuyMeACoffee
 <a name="about-donations-by-buymeacoffee"></a>BuyMeACoffee (or Buy Me A Coffee) is a website for donations that provides 100% of all donations to the Project Gutenberg Literary Archive Foundation.
 It requires no registration for donors.

 You can donate in any increment of $5.
-Five American dollars is envisioned the nominal cost of a (rather fancy) cup of coffee.
+Five American dollars is envisioned as the nominal cost of a (rather fancy) cup of coffee.
 You can learn more about this donation platform on their <a href="https://www.buymeacoffee.com/faq">FAQ page</a>.

 Project Gutenberg is provided with your name and the donation amount, but is not provided your contact information (email, Twitter, or any other identification that you might have submitted.
 So, we cannot send a "thank you" note.